Professor Tilo Burghardt

 Research interests

 Short Biography: Tilo graduated with Distinction in Media Computing (Bakk.
 Medien-Inf.) at Dresden University of Technology in Germany.
-Subsequently, he received an MSc in Advanced Computing and a PhD in Computer Vision from the University of Bristol in the United Kingdom.
-After initial post-doctoral research at the School of Physics, he was awarded a Fellowship of the Research Councils UK and tenure as a Lecturer, Senior Lecturer and now Associate Professor at the School of Computer Science, University of Bristol.
+Following a Hölderlin Scholarship award he received an MSc in Advanced Computing and later a PhD in Computer Vision from the University of Bristol, UK.
+After post-doctoral research at the School of Physics, he was awarded a Fellowship of the Research Councils UK and tenure as a Lecturer, Senior Lecturer, Associate Professor, and then Full Professor.

-Further Information: Tilo leads teaching and learning in computer science as School Education Director at the School of Computer Science, University of Bristol.
-He is also Associate Editor of IET Computer Vision.
-He is a Fellow of the Higher Education Academy (HEA) and member of the German Academic Foundation (Studienstiftung des Deutschen Volkes).
+Further Information: Tilo Burghardt is Associate Editor of IET Computer Vision and main organising academic of the International Workshop Series on Camera Traps, AI and Ecology (CamTrapAI).
+He is a Fellow of the Higher Education Academy (HEA), a Member of ELLIS, and has alumni membership of the German Academic Scholarship Foundation (Studienstiftung des Deutschen Volkes).
 He has contributed to the British Machine Vision Association (BMVA) as chair of the 24th British Machine Vision Conference (BMVC).
-Tilo's enthusiasm for computer science and computer vision is reflected in his dedication to teaching the subject.
-His scientific papers are listed on his Homepage and on Google Scholar.

 Projects and supervisions